TimotheeL/rundown/Specs.md

 5 x 1km R1=1mn R2=2mn R=3mn
 ```

 In this example, the recovery after the first 1km run will be 1mn.
 The recovery after the second rep will be 2mn, and the recovery for subsequent reps will be 3mn.
 Note the use of `R=`, without any rep number, to mean "all remaining reps".
-This is making use of the recovery specificity rule described above.
+This is making use of the recovery specificity rule described in a previous section.

 #### Rep Group-Specific Recovery